2000–01 Indiana Pacers season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., second-year forward Jonathan Bender participated in the NBA Slam Dunk Contest.
 Best finished in fifth place in Sixth Man of the Year voting, and also finished tied in seventh place in Most Improved Player voting.

-In the Eastern Conference First Round of the 2001 NBA playoffs, the Pacers faced off against the Philadelphia 76ers for the third consecutive year.
-Regular season MVP Allen Iverson and the top-seeded 76ers would need only four games to eliminate the Pacers, who managed to win Game 1 on the road at the First Union Center, 79–78, but lost the final three games of the series.
-The 76ers would reach the 2001 NBA Finals, but would lose in five games to the defending NBA champion Los Angeles Lakers.
+In the Eastern Conference First Round of the 2001 NBA playoffs, and for the third consecutive year, the Pacers faced off against the top–seeded, and Atlantic Division champion Philadelphia 76ers, who were led by All-Star guard, and Most Valuable Player of the Year, Allen Iverson, All-Star center and Defensive Player of the Year, Dikembe Mutombo, and Sixth Man of the Year, Aaron McKie.
+The Pacers managed to win Game 1 over the 76ers on the road, 79–78 at the First Union Center.
+However, the team lost the next three games, which included a Game 4 loss to the 76ers at home, 88–85 at the Conseco Fieldhouse, thus losing the series in four games.
+The 76ers would advance to the 2001 NBA Finals, but would lose in five games to the defending NBA champion Los Angeles Lakers.

-Following the season, Sam Perkins was released to free agency and then retired, while Derrick McKey signed as a free agent with the Philadelphia 76ers during the next season, and Edney was also released to free agency.
+The Pacers finished tenth in the NBA in home-game attendance, with an attendance of 731,800 at the Conseco Fieldhouse during the regular season.
+Following the season, Perkins was released to free agency and then retired, while Derrick McKey signed as a free agent with the Philadelphia 76ers during the next season, and Edney and Tabak were both released to free agency.